 The benefits of CMMS

 To adopt preventive maintenance for a building, certain steps are essential.
 You must draw up an exhaustive inventory of the assets (structural and architectural, specialist equipment, etc.), prioritise these assets, then determine their criticality.
 This is determined based on the operational risks related to the organization’s purpose, and the probability of failure.

-To this end, a plan BIM may be an excellent tool to facilitate the creation of a building’s full inventory.
+To this end, a a BIM plan may be an excellent tool to facilitate the creation of a building’s full inventory.

 How to create a preventive maintenance plan with CMMS software